-Another exciting website done with the Kennel Club back in 2014, here comes one of my favourite projects which shows that you can very easily use off-the-shelf e-commerce solutions like Shopify to build professional sites.
+Another exciting website done for the Kennel Club back in 2016, here comes one of my favourite projects which shows that you can very easily use off-the-shelf e-commerce solutions like Shopify to build professional sites.

 I present to you the Kennel Club's online shop.